WiiLink24/web/src/content/guide/forecast.md

 </div>
 </br>

-1. Download the latest version of the RiiConnect24 + WiiLink Patcher for your operating system.
+1. Download the latest version of the WiiLink Patcher for your operating system.
 2. Launch the patcher and begin the download process by selecting "Express Install Setup"".

 <l class="notice info fullwidth">Make sure your SD Card/USB Drive is connected to your Computer in order for the Patcher to automatically send your files to your Wii's SD Card/USB Drive.</l>

 3. After the Patcher is done downloading the files, simply disconnect your SD Card/USB Drive from your Computer, and input it into your Wii/Wii U.
 4. Start up the Homebrew Channel and enter yawmME (YAWM ModMii Edition).
-5. Highlight the WAD with `Forecast Channel (RiiConnect24)` as its name and press + to select it.
+5. Highlight the WAD with `Forecast Channel` as its name and press + to select it.
 When it is selected, press A twice to install the WADs.

 <l class="notice info fullwidth">The WAD name might also have `[USA]`, `[PAL]`, or `[Japan]` depending on what region of Console youre installing the Channel on.
 Please install the correct region version of the Channel on your Console.</l>